-In Table 2, we report the CRP curve archetypes classification for the runs of each considered test collection.
-We can see that the vast majority of runs-that is, about 95% for each collection-are classified as typical A or typical B archetypes confirming the fact that these are the most common CRP curves type we may encounter when evaluating a system from the effort point-of-view; the ratio between typical A and typical B runs is unbalanced towards typical A archetypes for all the collections, even if the difference between the two is smaller in recent collections-that is, TREC 20 and TREC 21-where we find up to 30% of typical B curves.
+B curves.
 TREC 20 and 21 also report a higher percentage of worst curves than TREC 10 and TREC 14.
-From the analysis of the CRP curve archetypes we can see that TREC 10 presents all kinds of curve archetypes-the full-scale is not present in any collection because it is an abstraction-as well as TREC 20; whereas TREC 14 and TREC 21 present mostly typical A and typical B curves along with some worst runs.
+From the analysis of the CRP curve archetypes we can see that TREC 10 presents all kinds of curve archetypes - the full-scale is not present in any collection since it is quite an abstraction - as well as TREC 20; whereas TREC 14 and TREC 21 present mostly typical A and typical B curves along with some worst runs.